Confusing Cyber Criminals with Illusive Networks

 At the heart of our solution is our artificial intelligence-driven Deception Management System (DMS).
 It analyzes the environment and suggests the deceptions that are needed, which are installed without an agent, and with very little human management effort.
 Once operational, the DMS continuously monitors the network and auto-adjusts to changes in the corporate environment, and to attacker behavior.

 As our customers include leading global organizations.
-Because our solution is agentless, it does not put extra burden on the IT organization, and we’ve been careful in our design to build a product that is transparent to the end user.
+Because our solution is agentless, it does not put an extra burden on the IT organization, and we’ve been careful in our design to build a product that is transparent to the end-user.

 Who is your typical client?